 Google Local Finder

-When you press “More places” at the Google Local Pack, the Local Finder opens and shows a list of Local Business on the left and the local map on the right on desktop or shows a list of business listings with the profiles’ photos on mobile searches.
+When you press “More places” at the Google Local Pack, the Local Finder opens and shows a list of Local Businesses on the left and the local map on the right on the desktop or shows a list of business listings with the profiles photos on Smartphone searches.

 Google Map Finder

-On mobile searches the map finder shows a map with place labels related to your search, you can press on a place label and that business profile pops-up.
+On smartphone searches the map finder shows a map with place labels related to your search, you can press on a place label, and that business profile pops up.